-If you are a resident of American Samoa.
-Guam, the CNMI, Puerto Rico, or the Virgin Islands who has net self-employment income, and you do not have to file Form 1040 with the United States, use Form 1040-SS, U.S. Self-Employment Tax Return, to figure your self-employment tax.
+If you are a resident of American Samoa, Guam, the CNMI, Puerto Rico, or the Virgin Islands who has net self-employment income, and you do not have to file Form 1040 with the United States, use Form 1040-SS to figure your self-employment tax.

 If you are a resident of Puerto Rico, you can file Form 1040-PR instead of Form 1040-SS.
-Form 1040-PR is the Spanish-language equivalent of Form 1040-SS.
+Form 1040-PR is the Spanish-language version of Form 1040-SS.

-These forms must be filed with the Internal Revenue Service Center, Philadelphia, PA 19255.
+These forms must be filed with the Internal Revenue Service Center, Philadelphia, PA